 - 7. Engage in any form of academic misconduct.
 Examples of academic misconduct include:

 - a.
 Plagiarism

 - b.
 Cheating

 - c.
 Copying

 - d.
 Altering records

 - e.
+Using any artificial intelligence programs or websites (ChatGPT, Essay Typer, and PhotoMath, etc.)

+- f.
 Assisting another student in any of the above actions